Replication with Google Drive

 - When a device makes a write, it sends a "RESYNC" signal via WebRTC to all connected peers to notify them about the change.

-Polyfill for Node.jsโ
+Polyfill for Node.js

 WebRTC is native in browsers but requires a polyfill in Node.js.
+Use createSimplePeerWrtc() to wrap the polyfill for compatibility with simple-peer:

-import wrtc from 'node-datachannel/polyfill'; // or 'wrtc' package
+import nodeDatachannelPolyfill from 'node-datachannel/polyfill';

 // ...